How to Transition Your Rescue Dog to a New Diet

 If you are transitioning from canned/wet dog food to dry food, the process may take longer.
 At first, your dog will likely resist the dry food because not only is the taste different but so is the texture.
-The best way is to either mix a little wet food into her kibble or add some water in the dry food to encourage your new dog to eat it.
-Keep doing this as you decrease the amount of wet food or water and completely transition her onto dry food.
+The best way is to either mix a little wet food into their kibble or add some water in the dry food to encourage your new dog to eat it.
+Keep doing this as you decrease the amount of wet food or water and completely transition them onto dry food.

 Consistency is key

 Rescues that have been in a shelter for a long time may seem like they have set-in-stone eating habits, but they are still adaptable.
 There’s a high chance your dog may protest the new diet, thus patience and sticking to the plan is essential.
 The most important part of transitioning a dog’s diet is consistency.
-If you give in to her wishes, she will never transition.
+If you give in to their wishes, they will never transition.
 That said, there are other reasons dogs don’t eat their food, and a consultation with a veterinarian may be necessary.